 - Vehicle inspections.

-How to Schedule a DMV Appointment
+Process for Making a DMV Appointment

 The DMV appointment system will vary by state.
 Therefore, it is important that you review how to schedule an appointment in your home state.
 A state DMV may allow online scheduling or you may have to contact your local DMV in person or over the phone to schedule an appointment.